PimpMyPizza/bybit-dart/README.md

 ### Connect to the server

-WARNING: At this moment, the periodic REST API call functions (all functions that end with 'Periodic') must be called *BEFORE* the `connect()` function and the WebSockets subscription functions must be called *AFTER* `connect()`.
+WARNING: For the moment, the periodic REST API call functions (all functions that end with 'Periodic') must be called *BEFORE* the `connect()` function and the WebSockets subscription functions must be called *AFTER* `connect()`.
 This will be changed in the next release.

 ``` Dart
 bybit.connect();